My sample came back as haemolysed, what now?

 Everyone is more dehydrated than usual when first waking up which can make circulation slower and collecting your sample more difficult.
 Stay hydrated the day before you’re due to collect your sample and drink a couple of glasses of water roughly half an hour beforehand.

-Top tips for packaging your sample
+Top tips for preventing hemolysis when packing your blood sample

 1. Do not shake your tube after collecting your sample